ebrake/visav-health-platform/README.md

  2. Ensure Node packages are up-to-date with command: `node install`
  3. Ensure front end app is up-to-date (See HOW TO INSTALL - Front End)
  4. Start server with command: `heroku local`

+    > Want to use different environment variables?
+It's as easy as `heroku local -e .env.test`

 > Backend server will send the browser the static react app we generated in "HOW TO INSTALL - Front End".
 See below if you'd like to view the app via the Front End Development Server.